MortonPL/Phobos/docs/User-Interface.md

 - An additional counter for [supply system](New_Enhanced_Supply) status can be added near the credits indicator.
 - The counter is displayed with the format of `Label(Used Supply)/(Max Supply)`.
-- `SupplyCounter.Label` in `ToolTips` can be used to customize the label (by default ⛽ `U+26FD`).
+- `SupplyLabel` in `[ToolTips]` can be used to customize the label (by default ⛽ `U+26FD`).
 - You can adjust counter position by `Sidebar.SupplyCounter.Offset`, negative means left/up, positive means right/down.
-- By setting `SupplyCounter.ConditionYellow` and `SupplyCounter.ConditionRed`, the game will warn player by changing the color of counter whenever the percentage of used power exceeds the value (i.e. when used supply is above max supply, the counter will turn red).
+- By setting `Sidebar.SupplyCounter_Green`, `Sidebar.SupplyCounter.ConditionYellow` and `Sidebar.SupplyCounter.ConditionRed`, the game will warn player by changing the color of counter whenever the percentage of used power exceeds the value (i.e. when used supply is above max supply, the counter will turn red).
-- When maximum supply is 0, the counter will default to yellow.
+- When maximum supply is 0 and current supply is 0, the counter will default to yellow.

 In `uimd.ini`:
 ```ini